-- 3.1 The scrutiny structure has been designed to ensure effective accountability for the delivery against the Council's key outcomes set out in the Council's Corporate Plan 2018-23. - 3.2 Under the revised Scrutiny Committees structure agreed by Annual Council on 23 May, 2018, responsibility for monitoring delivery of the outcomes of the 'Community Wellbeing' strategic priority and associated Priority Delivery Plan (PDP) is shared between the Wellbeing and Community Scrutiny Committees. - 3.3 The Community Scrutiny Committee is encouraged to identify issues relevant to the remit of the Committee and/or ones that are a priority for local people and communities.
+- 3.1 The scrutiny structure has been designed to ensure effective accountability for the delivery against the Council's key outcomes set out in the Council's Corporate Plan 2018-23. - 3.2 The Wellbeing Scrutiny Committee is responsible for scrutinising the Corporate priorities for improving community wellbeing. - 3.3 The Scrutiny Committee is encouraged to identify issues that relate to this priority and/or are a priority for local people and communities.
 If a matter is a recurring issue for the people you, as Councillors, represent, the likelihood is that it is something that the Committee should consider.
-The more relevant the issue is to local communities then the greater the likelihood of engaging those communities in the scrutiny process and of
+The more relevant the issue is to local communities then the greater the likelihood of engaging those communities in the scrutiny process and of producing outcomes that will be visible to those communities you represent.
+Guidance on selecting reviews is included in Appendices 2A and 2B.

-- producing outcomes that will be visible to those communities you represent.
-Guidance on selecting reviews is included in Appendices 2A and 2B. - 3.4 Members are invited to comment on the draft Work Programme attached at Appendix 1.
+3.4 Members are invited to comment on the draft Work Programme attached at Appendix 1.
 Members are also encouraged to propose issues that could be included for consideration in the work programme.
 The work programme may be revised during the year as necessary.